sulova/NO2_COVID/README.md

-# NO2_COVID
-The comparison of NO2 in Slovak &amp; Denmark, March 2019 and March 2020.
+# The comparison of NO2 in Denmark, March 2019 vs March 2020.

 Playing a bit in Google Earth Engine.
 The comparison of NO2 in Denmark, March 2019 and March 2020.